Hunter Renfrow: 2023

 Renfrow had 25 receptions for 255 yards in the 2023 season.

 On March 13, 2024, Renfrow was released by the Raiders.

 Carolina Panthers

 On April 27, 2025, Renfrow signed with the Carolina Panthers after a one-year absence in the NFL.
 Despite a strong training camp, he was released on August 26.
 On August 30, Renfrow re-signed with the Panthers.
+In Week 2 against the Arizona Cardinals, Renfrow logged seven receptions for 48 yards and two touchdowns.
+In six appearances (two starts) for Carolina, he recorded 15 receptions for 89 yards and two touchdowns.
+Renfrow was waived by the Panthers on January 6, 2026.